egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 Since Powershell has gained recognition for being the attacker's language of choice, organisations are increasingly blocking it.
 However, blocking powershell.exe alone is not sufficient as there are many methods by which PowerShell can be instantiated to send a reverse shell reaching out of the organisation to an attacker.

 The post will document one such method, with (as Casey Smith puts it) the "misplaced trust binary" MSBuild.exe.
-In this scenario, the company has enabled AppLocker with default rules and has also blocked powershell.exe.
+In this scenario, the company has enabled AppLocker with Default Rules and has also blocked powershell.exe.

 ![rules]({{ site.url }}/images/applocker-rules.png){: .center-image }